 08 Feb JB Gill Visits the Africa Mercy

 JB is also a strong supporter of Mercy Ships, which is why he’s visiting our hospital ship to experience our life-changing work firsthand.
-JB Gill is visiting the floating hospital along with Bishop Karowei and Pastor Celia.
+JB Gill is visiting the floating hospital along with Bishop Karowei, Dr Mosun (the Bishop’s wife) and Rev’d Celia Apeagyei-Collins.
 Through free surgery, Mercy Ships frees people suffering from diseases of poverty and lets them start to realise their potential and hope for the future.

 In many parts of Africa, if someone has a facial tumour, cleft lip/palette, a windswept leg or another disability they may be ostracised from their community.
 Forcing people who are already suffering, to live out of sight, suffering alone.
 Our amazing volunteers onboard the Africa Mercy not only fix physical ailments but also show the patients that they are loved.